sar-gupta/notes-app/README.md

 4. List all notes

 ## Running the app
-First, clone into the repository using the git clone command Navigate to the downloaded folder using cd
+First, clone into the repository using the git clone command.
+Navigate to the downloaded folder using cd.
-Run npm install on the terminal, and you're ready to go
+Run npm install on the terminal, and you're ready to go.

 Use the help flag to know more about the commands. node app.js --help